-Many who don't follow golf will be surprised to see a Norwegian in such a high-profile tournament.
+Many who don't follow golf may be surprised to see a Norwegian achieving so much in the sport.
 But golf fans around the world have followed the Norwegian's remarkable rise over the last few years.

 Hovland was born in Oslo in September 1997.
-As you might expect from someone born in Norway, his path into golf was somewhat fortunate.
+As you might expect from someone born in Norway's capital city, his path into golf was somewhat fortunate.

 His father, Harald, worked on an engineering project in St. Louis.
 During a year in the U.S. he bought a set of golf clubs to use on a practice range nearby his workplace.

 Having enjoyed it, he returned to Norway with a set of junior clubs for then 11-year-old Viktor to try.
 The love affair began!

 From the ages of 11 to 17, Hovland was coached by James McGowan, an Australian golf teacher at Drøbak Golf Club.
 In 2014, Hovland won the Norwegian Amateur Golf Championship, and it grew from there.

 3. He has a close relationship with America

 Although born in Oslo and a proud Norwegian, much of Hovland’s life story has a link with the United States.

 He first came to the attention of the golf program at Oklahoma State while playing in the European Boys Team Championship in 2013.
 He went on to play college golf at Oklahoma State University in Stillwater.